 The Casino St. Moritz offers a total of 4 American Roulette tables, 3 Blackjack tables, 1 Ultimate Texas Hold' 'Em poker table and 1 Punto Banco table...
-In addition, there more than 80 slot machines and a Multi-Level Mystery Jackpot System.
+In addition, there are more than 80 Slot machines, Electronic Roulette and a Multi-Level Mystery Jackpots System.

 “Whoever was the inventor of Roulette, he has created a perfect and thoroughly thought-out masterpiece.
 The design of the layout itself, its conception, the distribution of numbers, the combinations, the principle and the manner in which the payment is calculated – they all bear the mark of a genius and deserve our admiration.”
 (Anonymous – 17th century).

 Roulette is probably the most exciting game of chance in the world.
 It was first played in the 17th century in the amusement parlours of Paris – and the basic rules remain unchanged to this day.

 Since then roulette has conquered the gambling world and can be found today in almost every casino.

 “If only man was not so serious and diligent and would not devote himself to gambling, so he would not unwittingly grow crazy or weak & tired.”
 King Aramis (570 BC).